add_filter( 'auto_update_plugin', '__return_true' );

 And for a brief, tense moment in a locked studio, they all worked together to make history.

-What the Hell Is My Sharona?!
+What the Hell Is My Sharona?
+But It Changed My Life!”

 What is youth but the delirium of dreams, the reckless fumble toward ecstasy before the world crushes you into submission?
 Get the Knack is precisely such a delirium—brash and unrepentant in its yearning for something beyond itself.